siddjoshi/github-scripts/enterprise-org-report/README.md

 2. **Use minimal scopes**: Only grant necessary permissions
 3. **Rotate tokens**: Regularly update your access tokens
 4. **Store securely**: Use environment variables or secure secret management

-## GitHub Actions Integration

-This repository includes a GitHub Actions workflow that can generate enterprise organization reports automatically and commit them to the repository.

-### Setup

-1. **Add GitHub Token as Secret**
-   - Go to your repository Settings → Secrets and variables → Actions
-   - Click "New repository secret"
-   - Name: `ENTERPRISE_GITHUB_TOKEN`
-   - Value: Your GitHub Personal Access Token with `admin:enterprise` or `read:enterprise` scope
-   - Click "Add secret"

-2. **(Optional) Configure API URL**
-   - If using GitHub Enterprise Server, go to Settings → Secrets and variables → Actions → Variables tab
-   - Click "New repository variable"
-   - Name: `GITHUB_API_URL`
-   - Value: Your GitHub Enterprise Server API URL (e.g., `https://github.your-company.com/api/v3`)
-   - Click "Add variable"

-### Running the Workflow

-1. Go to the "Actions" tab in your repository
-2. Select "Generate Enterprise Organization Report" from the workflows list
-3. Click "Run workflow"
-4. Fill in the inputs:
-   - **Enterprise slug**: The name of your GitHub Enterprise (required)
-   - **Enable debug mode**: Check this box for verbose output (optional)
-5. Click "Run workflow"

-### Workflow Output

-The workflow will:
-- Generate a CSV report with timestamp (e.g., `enterprise_org_report_acme-corp_20251124_143022.csv`)
-- Save the report to the `results/` folder in the repository
-- Commit and push the report automatically
-- Upload the report as a workflow artifact (retained for 90 days)

-### Workflow File Location

-The workflow is defined in: `.github/workflows/enterprise-org-report.yml`

-### Viewing Results

-After the workflow completes:
-- **In Repository**: Check the `results/` folder for committed CSV files
-- **As Artifact**: Download from the workflow run page under "Artifacts"

-### Troubleshooting Workflow

-- **Authentication errors**: Verify `ENTERPRISE_GITHUB_TOKEN` secret is set correctly with required scopes
-- **Enterprise not found**: Double-check the enterprise slug entered in the workflow input
-- **Permission denied on commit**: Ensure the workflow has write permissions (already configured in the workflow file)

 ## Contributing